 [The previous section of this story can be found here.
+The next section can be found here.
 If you are a new reader, the first section of this story can be found here.]

 The starship Enterprise from Star Trek had a way bigger bridge than this, River though to herself.
 River found herself in a room roughly the same size as her quarters.